MoveScope

 Start with the route category, not the dream outcome

-Relevant for financially independent movers, but it changes how you should plan around work, tax, and permanence.
+Relevant for financially independent movers, but it changes how to plan around work, tax, and permanence.

 Talent or employment route